 Christmas and Valentine’s Day – I use these two holidays for cookie decorating.

 No not those.
 Those are beautiful.
 I’m talking round cookies + one color of icing + sprinkles.

 Finding a large vat of icing and sprinkles with the right colors is not difficult.
 What can be difficult is how quickly an activity like this can be completed.
 So what can we do?
 I like to talk a lot about materials, sequencing words, and describing vocabulary before I even get started.
+We draw pictures of each step and use core vocabulary boards to help with sentence completion.
 When we finish decorating, I take a picture of the cookies to admire, discuss, or even write about.
 I also like when the students give me the directions.
 I do my best to take them VERY literally.
 It becomes quite hilarious at times.